 OPTION A:

-In this context of technological advances in the epigenetic, transcriptomic and proteomic fields, a comprehensive multi-omic study in PsA samples to investigate discrete cell populations in circulation and at the site of inflammation has not yet been conducted.
+In the context of technological advances in the epigenetic, transcriptomic and proteomic fields, a comprehensive multi-omic study in PsA samples to investigate discrete cell populations in circulation and at the site of inflammation has not yet been conducted.
 This chapter aims to perform a pilot/proof of concept multi-omics study integrating epigenetics, gene expression and single cell transcriptomics and proteomic data from SF and PB in PsA samples in order to deepen in the understanding of cell and tissue specific differences contributing to PsA pathophysiology and chronic inflammation and to further inform PsA GWAS association studies.

 The specific aims for this chapter are: